mendhak/Airflow-MS-Teams-Operator/README.md

 Any simple feature requests, please fork and submit a PR.

-## Testing this plugin locally for development
+## Testing this operator locally for development

 I'm using the [Airflow Docker Compose](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html), with a few changes.
 Load examples is false and added an extra_hosts.